 - Equalizing Rules for Disabled Widows.
 Widows can qualify for disabled widow’s benefits beginning at age 50.
 They are the only disabled persons whose benefits are subject to an actuarial reduction.
 Under our proposal, disabled widows would receive 100 percent of their benefit without any reduction, just like disabled workers, and they would be able to qualify for disabled widow’s benefits at any age.
 Moreover, the seven-year application period would be eliminated.

 - Benefit Equality for Working Widows.
-Under current law, a widow’s benefit is capped at the amount the deceased husband would receive if he were still alive.
-If a husband retires before normal retirement age, his widow generally inherits his early retirement reduction.
+Under current law, a widow’s benefit is capped at the amount the deceased husband or wife would receive if he or she were still alive.
+If a husband or wife retires before normal retirement age, his or her widow generally inherits his early retirement reduction.
 Under our proposal, the widow’s benefit would no longer be tethered to the reduction her deceased spouse elected to receive when he applied for retirement benefits.
 Instead, the benefit would be reduced only by the widow’s own decisions about when to retire.

 - Strengthening the COLA.
 We propose that future cost-of-living adjustments (COLAs) be based on a fully developed Bureau of Labor Statistics’ Consumer Price Index (CPI) for the Elderly (CPI-E).
 We believe this index would more accurately measure the effect of inflation on the price of goods and services that are purchased by seniors than does the current CPI-W, which reflects price increases based on the purchasing patterns of urban workers.